demidenko05/beige-accandr/README.txt

 This is Android version.
 It requires Google Chrome browser.

-This is the first version of successor of Beige Accounting All In One.
+This is the first version of the successor to Beige Accounting All In One.
-The main goal was successfully achieved, it works noticeably faster on weak devices such us smartphone than its predecessor.
+The main goal was successfully achieved, it works noticeably faster on weak devices such as a smartphone than its predecessor.

-Beigesoft™ Enterprise Information System is always in secure enabled mode (protected from scams).
+Beigesoft Enterprise Information System is always in secure enabled mode (protected from scams).
 It requires user authentication with strong password.
 It uses encryption for HTTPS and file exchange - modern algorithms asymmetric RSA 2048bit key size and symmetric AES 256bit size.
 -------------------------------------------------------------------------------------------------------------
 At first you should better read article Beigesoft™ EIS: https://sites.google.com/site/beigesoftware/eis-bobs-pizza/eis-android